 The Normal Distribution is an extremely important continuous probability distribution.
-It is symmetric about the mean and histogram fits a bell curve that has only one peak.
+It is symmetric about the mean, and the histogram fits a bell curve that has only one peak.
 In contrast, the bimodal distribution will have two peaks.
-Values in bimodal distribution are cluster at each peak, which will increase first and then decreases.
+Values in bimodal distributions cluster at each peak, which will increase first and then decrease.
 In other words, the two peaks in this distribution represent the two local maximums.

 Types of modes

-Data distribution is a function that points all possible values for a variable and counts the relative frequency (probability of how often they occur).
+Data distribution is a function that prints all possible values for a variable and counts the relative frequency (probability of how often they occur).

 Bi-modal means “two modes” in the data distribution.
 For example, the data distribution of cook times for fajita recipes might have two modes: chicken and steak.
 A bi-modal distribution means that there are “two things” impacting the process.
 If the data set has more than two modes, it is an example of multimodal data distribution.

 The bimodal distribution indicates there are two separate and independent peaks in the population data.
-For example, students’ test scores may follow a normal distribution.
+For example, students test scores may follow a normal distribution.
 However, sometimes scores fall into bimodal distribution with one group of students getting scores between 70 to 75 marks out of 100 and another group of students getting scores between 25 to 30 marks.
-With the two different data groups, it will help the teacher to determine the reason for variations in the test scores of the two groups.
+Reviewing the two different data groups will help the teacher to determine the reason for variations in the test scores of the two groups.

 Important Bimodal Distribution Videos